JanHerca/urantiapedia/output/wikijs/en/article/Jean_Annet/LU_Et_La_Theorie_du_Grand_Complot.md

 Until the last world war, one could say that the great struggle that took place on our planet was at the religious level.
 The truth was held by the Church and the religious powers and the counter-power by the atheists who formed themselves into Masonic lodges and other groups, or even for some into groups directly dedicated against the Church and against God.
 All this happened behind the scenes and was not always visible in everyday life.
 Exactly as in a play, the decisions on the script and the staging were taken in the lodges, and the game was played on the stage.
 Are we not also talking about the political scene, the international scene?
 But the big issue remained this: do we work for the freedom of human beings, for their liberation from all constraints, physical, psychological and spiritual, for their spiritual elevation and their knowledge of God or on the contrary do we keep them in fear, in materiality, in a precarious and poor quality environment, in ignorance of God?
 Do we take them upwards or do we keep them downwards?

 > “The spiritually blind individual who logically follows scientific dictation, social usage, and religious dogma stands in grave danger of sacrificing his moral freedom and losing his spiritual liberty.
-Such a soul is destined to become an intellectual parrot, a social automaton, and a slave to religious authority.” ([UB 132:2.4](/en/The_Urantia_Book/132#p2_4))
+Such a soul is destined to become an intellectual parrot, a social automaton, and a slave to religious authority.” (<a id="a51_320"></a>[UB 132:2.4](/en/The_Urantia_Book/132#p2_4))

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Le_Lien/images_03/050.jpg">